apetenchea/cdroot/source/_posts/tail-end-recursion.md

 approached recursion.
 The reason why this occurs is because every function call has its own stack frame, so each subsequent call to *sum* eats up some more space on the stack.
 The stack runs out of space, thus resulting in a stack overflow.
 I used the `#trace` command to see what happens during execution.
-It prints, in their order of occurence, all the calls and returns of the traced function.
+It prints, in their order of occurrence, all the calls and returns of the traced function.

 ```
 # #trace sum;;